shahrukh-ak/Analyzing-Test-Scores-Of-Students-Exam/README.md

 14	98	98
 15	97	100

-•	How many students have their test 1 score greater than 80?
+•	How many students have their test 1 score greater than 80?<br>
-•	How many students have their test 2 score greater than 85?
+•	How many students have their test 2 score greater than 85?<br>
-•	Did all fifteen students take both tests?
+•	Did all fifteen students take both tests?<br>
-•	How many students did better in the second test than the first test?
+•	How many students did better in the second test than the first test?<br>
 •	How many students have the same score in the first and second test?